stackevo/spudreq/draft-trammell-spud-req.md

 The use of SPUD must not change the security semantics of the overlying protocol.
 If the overlying protocol encrypts its payload, for example, the use of SPUD must not allow deep packet inspection systems to have access to the plaintext.
 While a box along the path may indicate a particular flow is adminstratively prohibited or why it is prohibited, SPUD MUST NOT itself be used to negotiate the means to lift the prohibition.

 # Non-Functional Requirements

 The following requirements detail the constraints on how the SPUD facility must meet its functional requirements.

 ## Middlebox Traversal

 SPUD must be able to traverse middleboxes that are not SPUD-aware.
 Therefore SPUD must be encapsulated in a transport protocol that is known to be accepted on a large fraction of paths in the Internet, or implement some form of probing to determine in advance which transport protocols will be accepted on a certain path.
+This encapsulation will probably require port numbers to support NAPT-connected endpoints.

 ## Low Overhead in Network Processing